willww64/kiss4fun/duck-etcd/README.md

 Basic ideas behind the scene:

 - use a single text file to store data
-- use line number as revision
+- use line numbers as revisions
 - use `socat` as communication channel (some damn edge cases need to be taken care of)
 - server forks sub-processes to handle concurrent requests
 - use `flock` to protect concurrent writes